Michael-2121/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8.a script that writes into the file ls_cwd_content the result of the command ls -la.
 9. Duplicate last line
 10. No more javascript
+12. Create a script that displays the 10 newest files in the current directory
+11. Don't just count your directories, make your directories count